Blog

 • Subscribe for Updates

-Swim safely.
+Swim Safely

 If spending time in a swimming pool is in your plans, the Centers for Disease Control and Prevention recommends that you check the pool’s inspection score.
 Look for the score online or at the pool.
 You can also do your own mini-inspection to check for disinfectant and pH levels, using test strips you can find at most superstores, hardware stores, and pool supply stores.
-Before getting in the water, check to see if a lifeguard is on duty; if not, check to see where safety equipment, such as a rescue ring or pole, is available.
+Before getting in the water, check to see if a lifeguard is on duty; if not, check to see where safety equipment, such as a rescue ring, is available.
 Read more from the CDC.

-Grill safely.
+Grill Safely

 Keep meat, poultry, and seafood refrigerated until ready to grill, and keep them below 40 degrees Fahrenheit in an insulated cooler when transporting.
 After being grilled, meat should be kept at 140 degrees or warmer until served.
 Use a food thermometer to ensure meat is cooked hot enough to kill harmful germs.
 Wash your hands with soap before and after handling raw meat, poultry, or seafood.
 Throw out marinades and sauces that have touched raw meat juices.
 Read more from the CDC.

-Use Environmental Protection Agency-registered insect repellents containing DEET, picardin, IR3535, oil of lemon eucalyptus (OLE), para-menthane-diol (PMD), or 2-undecanone.
+To avoid bug bites, use Environmental Protection Agency-registered insect repellents containing DEET, picardin, IR3535, oil of lemon eucalyptus (OLE), para-menthane-diol (PMD), or 2-undecanone.
 Treat clothing and gear with products containing 0.5% permethrin.
 Walk in the center of trails, avoiding unnecessary contact with tall grass, brush, and trees.
 After walking outdoors, check your body, clothing, gear, and pets for ticks.
 Read more from the CDC.

 Have plenty of water or other non-alcoholic drinks such as iced tea on hand, and drink even if you do not feel thirsty.
 Alcohol is a diuretic, meaning that it makes you urinate more liquid than you drink, so it will not help you stay hydrated.
 Pets can dehydrate quickly, so make sure they have access to fresh, clean water and shade.
-Read more from U.S. Healthworks and the ASPCA.
+Read more from the ASPCA.

 Always have an adult supervise fireworks activities.
 Never place any part of your body directly over a fireworks device when lighting the fuse.
 Light fireworks one at a time, and back up to a safe distance immediately after lighting each device.
 After fireworks finish burning, douse them with water from a bucket or hose.
 Read more from the Consumer Product Safety Commission.